-But if you're not a mouse or a mole, every sight of an owl is fascinating.
+But if you're not a mouse or a vole, every sight of an owl is fascinating.

 Trip Tips: Finding and watching owls

-When to go: The irruptions of northern owls are cyclical, occurring every four or five years, when populations of small rodents crash.
-In the winter of 2004-05, thousands of great gray owls flew down from Canada, attracting worldwide attention.
+When to go: The irruptions of northern owls are cyclical, occurring when populations of small rodents crash.

-Snowy owls have irrupted from the Arctic in the winters of 2013-2014 and 2017-2018, when they began arriving in November and by December had gone as far south as Missouri.
-You can track reports on eBird.
+Snowy owls thrilled birders when they irrupted from the Arctic in the winter of 2013-2014 and again in 2017-2018, when they began arriving in November and by December had gone as far south as Missouri.

 In the winter of 2016-2017, an irruption of long-eared owls in the Chicago area caused a sensation.